ilana27/fantastiCAL/README.md

 # fantastiCAL

-HopperHacks Hackathon Project
+HopperHacks Hackathon Project.
-2nd place for beginners division!
+Won 2nd place for beginners division!
-Calendar for reminders with a point system for incentives.
+A calendar for reminders with a point system for incentives to get stuff done.